rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 </p>

 ---

-### Rakurai MEV Commission
+### Rakurai Commission on MEV Rewards

-Rakurai charges commission on MEV tips **only** if the following two conditions are met:
+Rakurai charges commission on MEV Rewards **only** if the following conditions are met:

 - The validator is actively running **Rakurai during that epoch**.
-- The validator has set a non-zero **MEV commission** in Tip Distribution Account.
+- The validator has set a non-zero **MEV commission** in their **Tip Distribution Account**.

-*`Note`* If Validator MEV Commission is **0%:** Rakurai charges **nothing** on the MEV tips.
+*Note:* If the validator’s MEV commission is **0%**, Rakurai does **not** charge any commission on MEV tips.

+---

 ### Deduction Flow

- 1. Validator receives their share of MEV tips via Tip Distribution Program in the next epoch.
+1. The validator’s share of MEV tips is credited to their **vote account** by the Tip Distribution Program in the following epoch.
- 2. A `ClaimStatus` account is created when the validator receives their share.
+2. A `ClaimStatus` account is created to track that the validator has received MEV rewards.
- 3. We track the `ClaimStatus` account; once created, we deduct commission.
+3. Rakurai monitors the `ClaimStatus` account; once it is created, Rakurai is eligible to deduct commission.
+4. Rakurai cannot deduct directly from the vote account, so the **same commission amount** is deducted from the validator’s **identity account** instead.
- 4. Commission is deducted using the `transfer_mev_commission` instruction of the Reward Distribution Program.
+5. The deduction is performed by invoking the `transfer_mev_commission` instruction in the **Reward Distribution Program**.
- 5. The commission rate is specified in the RewardDistribution Config account.
+6. The commission rate is defined in the **RewardDistribution Config account**.

+---

+Would you like me to also draw a **sequence diagram** (Validator Vote → ClaimStatus → Rakurai Commission from Identity) so it’s crystal clear how the flow works?
 ---

 ## Account Lifecycle